Distance: 42 miles. Elevation: 5802 ft.

 After Moulinet I knew the steeper bit was about to begin, and I’m on that now – it’s second gear at the moment.
 But the view has gone because it’s covered by the forest.

 I have just seen a sight very high up in front of me of a grass-covered peak and I’m wondering if it could be l’Authion, the bit beyond the col that I’ll attempt today if the weather is ok (last time it was in the clouds).
-It would be amazing to think that it is .

 There was supposed to have been 25% cloud cover today, but unfortunately it’s more like 90%, with just the odd patch of blue and very rarely any sunshine getting through, but standing here I can feel a slight breeze blowing on my back, so that will help me up the incline.

 This report coming from the Col de Turini.
 That last section had some level bits in places but towards the end it was relentless – just through the forest though, so no views.
 The seven miles from Moulinet to the col are at an average of 7.2%, but there are steeper bits near the end.
 There were quite a few switchbacks.
-I’m now convinced that what I was seeing earlier as a grassy hilltop was the bit near l’Authion.
+I’m now convinced that what I was seeing earlier as a grassy hilltop was indeed the bit near l’Authion.

-There are bits of blue sky but no sun at the moment.
+There are fragments of blue sky but no sun at the moment.
 The area is quite cool and there’s not a breath of wind.
 In fact it reminds me of the last time I was up here.
 So this time I’m going to try to reach l’Authion and hope there’re no clouds up there.
 Five or six Porsches of various type have just roared up and parked right in front of me, their brakes smelling of bravado, their owners reeking of wealth as they step out, their sunglasses costing more than my bike…

 This report coming from le Chalet “Charles Alessi”, which I assume is some sort of refuge for climbers/walkers.